-Jan-Eric is active in Life Sciences and Private Equity.
-Below is a description of his past and present business activities and his engagement in charities.
+Jan-Eric has been active in Life Sciences and Private Equity.
+Below is a description of his business activities and his engagement in charities.

 Jan-Eric is a Swedish citizen born 1945 and living in England since 1983, first in London and then in Devon since 2007.
-He has a master of engineering for Chalmers University in Gothenburg, Sweden and a degree in Business Administration from Uppsala University.
+He has a Master of Engineering from Chalmers University in Gothenburg, Sweden and a degree in Business Administration from Uppsala University.
 He worked at the Stockholm School of Economics and Business between 1968 and 1970 and was acting Professor in Business Administration 1970.

 He was head of the management consultancy division of Statskonsult AB (1971 – 75), executive vice President of AB Atomenergi (a nuclear energy research and consultancy company) (1975 – 78), President of Masonite AB (forestry and building materials) (1978 – 82), director and executive chairman of Skrinet AB (public investment company; Stockholm Stock Exchange) (1979-83), director of Independent Leasing AB (public leasing company, Stockholm Stock Exchange) (1979 – 82), director and chairman of Munksjö AB (public pulp and paper company; Stockholm Stock Exchange) (1980 – 85), director of Indigo AB (public aviation leasing company; NASDAQ) (1996 – 99), chairman of Hemocue AB (private management buy-out, medical diagnostic company) (1988 – 1994), chairman of Jomed (public, Swiss Stock Exchange) (1998- 2003), director of Vasogen Inc. (public Canadian company) a life science company developing immune modulation therapies and a director of Volito AB (private Swedish investment group).